astropy/astroquery/docs/cds/cds.rst

 we have queried the MOCServer for only the image data-sets being in the cone defined above (``dataproduct_type`` meta-data equals to ``"image"``).

+This package implements two methods:

+* :meth:`~astroquery.cds.CdsClass.query_region` retrieving data-sets (their associated MOCs and meta-datas) having sources in a given region.
+* :meth:`~astroquery.cds.CdsClass.find_data_sets` retrieving data-sets (their associated MOCs and meta-datas) based on the values of their meta-datas.

 Requirements
 ----------------------------------------------------
 The following packages are required for the use of this module: